mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 ## N+1 Problem

+* It's easy to fall into N+1 problem in GraphQL.
 * Using Ruby Fibre to solve N+1 problem innately?
 See Airbnb Graphist.
 Fibre will block until doing all aggregation.
 * N+1 is a under-fetching problem